Rjxda/jailbreak10/README.md

 ## (3) Notes on the bugs and exploits

-This project is called "mach_portal" - it's the result of a research project I did this year looking at mach ports.
-(All the bugs used involve mach ports :-) ) There are two main bugs plus one more which is only used to force a service to restart:
+This project is called "mach_portal" -- it's the result of a research project I did this year looking at mach ports.
+(All the bugs used involve mach ports).
+There are two main bugs plus one more which is only used to force a service to restart:

-CVE-2016-7637: Broken kernel mach port name uref handling on iOS/MacOS can lead to privileged port name replacement in other processes
+* CVE-2016-7637: Broken kernel mach port name uref handling on iOS/MacOS can lead to privileged port name replacement in other processes

-CVE-2016-7644: XNU kernel UaF due to lack of locking in set_dp_control_port
+* CVE-2016-7644: XNU kernel UaF due to lack of locking in set_dp_control_port

-CVE-2016-7661: MacOS/iOS arbitrary port replacement in powerd
+* CVE-2016-7661: MacOS/iOS arbitrary port replacement in powerd

 There is no untether (persistent codesigning bypass) but the exploit will temporarily disable codesigning while it runs so you can run unsigned binaries.

 The high level exploit flow is like this:

-I use CVE-2016-7637 to replace launchd's send right to com.apple.iohideventsystem with a send right to a port for which I hold the receive right.
+* I use CVE-2016-7637 to replace launchd's send right to com.apple.iohideventsystem with a send right to a port for which I hold the receive right.
-I use CVE-2016-7661 to crash the powerd daemon (which runs as root).
+* I use CVE-2016-7661 to crash the powerd daemon (which runs as root).
 It gets automatically restarted and as part of its startup it will lookup the com.apple.iohideventsystem mach service and send its own task port to that service.
-Since I hold the receive right for that port this means that powerd actually sends me its task port giving me complete control over it :-) I use powerd's task port to get the host_priv port which I use to trigger the kernel bug.
+Since I hold the receive right for that port this means that powerd actually sends me its task port giving me complete control over it.
+* I use powerd's task port to get the host_priv port which I use to trigger the kernel bug.

 The kernel bug is a lack of locking when releasing a reference on a port.
 I allocate a large number of mach ports then trigger the bug on around 20 of them which are likely to be allocated near each other in the kernel.
 I use no-more-senders notifications so I can deterministically know when I've managed to over-release a port so that I can actually give myself dangling port pointers at an exact point in time later.

 I free all these mach ports (leaving myself with ~20 dangling mach port pointers) and force a zone GC.
 I try to move the page pointed to by all the dangling port pointers into the kalloc.4096 zone and then I send myself a large number of mach message containing OOL ports with send rights to the host port.
 I set up these OOL port pages so that overlapping the dangling port's context pointers there's a pointer to the host port ipc_port and the dangling port's lock and is_guarded fields are replaced with NULL pointers.

 If that all worked I can call mach_port_get_context on each of the dangling ports and I should get back the address of the host port ipc_port.

 The kernel task port is allocated at around the same time as the host port and as such they both end up in the same kernel zone page.
 I work out the base of this page then call mach_port_set_context on all of the dangling ports passing each possible address of the kernel task port in turn.
-I then receive all the ports I sent to myself and if everything worked I've ended receiving a send right to the kernel task port :)
+I then receive all the ports I sent to myself and if everything worked I've ended receiving a send right to the kernel task port.

 Here's a more detailed writeup of the sandbox escape part of the exploit.
 You'll have to read the code for the kernel exploit, I haven't written a longer writeup for that yet.

-*** Sandbox escape ***
+### Sandbox Escape

 When sending and receiving mach messages from userspace there are two important kernel objects; ipc_entry and ipc_object.